jameshughes89/cs102/src/site/labs/sorting/sorting-basic.rst

 Insertion Sort
 ==============

-1. Implement the insertion sort algorithm
+#.
+Implement the insertion sort algorithm.
-2. Make sure it works and test it a few times and see what the runtimes are
+#.
+Make sure it works and test it a few times and see what the runtimes are.

     * Change the size of the array and the max value and see how it impacts runtimes
     * For the purposes of this lab, do not worry about writing unit tests